model-checking/kani/rfc/src/rfcs/0012-loop-contracts.md

   loop contracts are not enough prove the harness, we expect the loop-contract synthesizer can fix the loop contracts.
 - How do we translate back modify targets that inferred by CBMC to Rust level?
+- It is not clear how the CBMC loop modifies inference works for Rust code.
+We need to experiment more to decide what would be the best UX of using loop modifies.

 ## Future possibilities